 It’s no surprise that we expect to see more meteors the longer we stay out.

 An intriguing part of a Poisson process involves figuring out how long we have to wait until the next event (sometimes called the interarrival time).
 Consider the situation: meteors appear once every 12 minutes on average.
 How long can we expect to wait to see the next meteor if we arrive at a random time?
 My dad always (this time optimistically) claimed we only had to wait six minutes for the first meteor, which agrees with our intuition.
-Let’s use statistics to see if our intuition is correct.
+Let’s use statistics and parts of the Poisson distribution formula to see if our intuition is correct.

 I won’t go into the derivation (it comes from the probability mass function equation), but the time we can expect to wait between events is a decaying exponential.
 The probability of waiting a given amount of time between successive events decreases exponentially as time increases.
 The following equation shows the probability of waiting more than a specified time.